-In short, the right theme can help all facets of your event, from the planning and cohesive message delivery to the promotion and social media buzz.
+In short, the right theme can help all facets of your event, from the planning and cohesive messaging to the promotion and social media buzz.

 How to Choose an Event Theme

-Because your corporate event theme has the potential to bring the entire experience together, choosing the theme is incredibly important.
-Let’s take a look at a few ways you can narrow down your choice.
+Because your corporate event theme has the potential to bring the entire experience together, choosing the right theme is important.
+Let’s take a look at a few ways you can narrow your choices.

 1. Review your event goal(s)

-Remember, your theme is an important opportunity to reinforce your goal or mission.
-Consider the key messages, lessons, or ideas you’d like your guests to walk away with, and try to include those in your theme.
+Remember, your theme is an opportunity to reinforce your event goal or mission.
+Consider the key messages, lessons, or ideas you’d like your guests to walk away with, and try to incorporate those into your theme.

 2. Consider the tone of your event

-The type of event you’re hosting will, no doubt, have an impact on your theme.
-For example, a retirement event for the CEO will have a different theme than one rewarding your employees for a banner year.
+The type of event you’re hosting will undoubtedly have an impact on your theme.
+For example, a retirement event for the CEO will have a different theme from one rewarding your employees for a banner year.
 You want the theme to reflect the tone of the event.

 3. Define your audience

 Much like the event’s tone having an impact on your theme, so will your audience.
 What is appropriate for stockholders or VIPs may not be appropriate for employees or loyal customers you’d like to reward.
 You’ll also want to consider demographics, such as the age range of your guests.
-For example, if it’s the kind of event where employees or guests may bring their families (children), you’ll want to make sure to choose an inclusive theme.
+For example, if it’s an event where employees or guests may bring their families, you’ll want to make sure to choose an inclusive theme.

 4. Consider your venue

-If you’ve already selected a venue, consider it in your theme.
-Using the venue in the theme’s construction can reinforce your theme and help create a memorable experience.
-While ballrooms are popular, investigate the variety of spaces your venue has to offer (or potential venues).
-You may feel instantly inspired when viewing your venue, but if not, those providing tours can tell you about previous events and themes that were successful.
+If you’ve already selected an event venue, consider it in your theme.
+Utilizing the venue in the theme’s creation can reinforce your theme and help create a memorable experience.
+While ballrooms are popular, investigate the variety of spaces your venue has to offer.
+You may feel instantly inspired when viewing your venue.
+If not, the venue or your event planner may be able to tell you about previous event themes that were successful.

 5. Consider what you don’t want